Photo © Beth Cutting

-Vicky performs at festivals and events and has recorded Limehaven as an audiobook.
+Vicky has recorded Limehaven as an audiobook and enjoys performing her poetry live.
 Her festival appearances include Books on Tyne, Eclectic IRON Literary Festival, and THE IRON AGE Festival.
-She has also performed at Newcastle Centre for the Literary Arts, Sunderland Museum & Winter Gardens and other arts venues.
+She has also performed at Newcastle Centre for the Literary Arts, Trinity Laban Conservatoire, Sunderland Museum & Winter Gardens and other arts venues.
 (For details, click here.)

 Q&A with Vicky